 I want to work with coaching and therapy clients who are in search of a better way.

-I want us to create better ways together.Laura McGrath is a Toronto life coach who helps smart people to live from their hearts.
+I want us to create better ways together.Laura McGrath, RP, is a registered psychotherapist and Toronto life coach who helps smart people to live from their hearts.
 Let's talk!
-You can subscribe to Ready for Change news to receive thoughtful notes on personal growth, and you can sign up for an introductory coaching session to find out if coaching is right for you.
+You can subscribe to Ready for Change news to receive thoughtful notes on personal growth, and you can contact Laura to find out if coaching is right for you.